Brook Cricket Club (the Club) is committed to

 -

-verbal: involving name-calling,
+Verbal: involving name-calling,

-sarcasm, spreading rumours or teasing; or
+sarcasm, spreading rumours or teasing

 -

-internet (such as email and internet chat room misuse); mobile threats by
+internet (such as email and internet chat room misuse).
+Mobile threats by

 and video facilities).